docker/machine/docs/index.md

    --virtualbox-import-boot2docker-vm                                                                   The name of a Boot2Docker VM to import
    --virtualbox-memory "1024"                                                                           Size of memory for host in MB [$VIRTUALBOX_MEMORY_SIZE]
    --driver, -d "none"                                                                                  Driver to create machine with.
 Available drivers: amazonec2, azure, digitalocean, exoscale, google, none, openstack, rackspace, softlayer, virtualbox, vmwarefusion, vmwarevcloudair, vmwarevsphere
-   --engine-flag [--engine-flag option --engine-flag option]                                            Specify arbitrary flags to include with the created engine in the form flag=value
+   --engine-opt [--engine-opt option --engine-opt option]                                               Specify arbitrary opts to include with the created engine in the form opt=value
    --engine-insecure-registry [--engine-insecure-registry option --engine-insecure-registry option]     Specify insecure registries to allow with the created engine
    --engine-registry-mirror [--engine-registry-mirror option --engine-registry-mirror option]           Specify registry mirrors to use
    --engine-label [--engine-label option --engine-label option]                                         Specify labels for the created engine